-2. Select Import from Exida.

-The Import from Exida Project window appears.

-3. Provide the path to the exSILentia file that you want to import, and then select Next.

-4. Select the Instrumented Functions whose data you want to import, and then select Next.

-A list of SIL Analyses in the GE Digital APM system appears.

-5. If you want to include the selected Instrumented Functions in an existing analysis, select the analysis from the list, and then select Finish.
+- 2. Select Import from Exida. - The Import from Exida Project window appears. - 3.
+Provide the path to the exSILentia file that you want to import, and then select Next.
+If the file size is less than 30 MB and the file type is .exp, a list of Instrumented Functions appears.
+If the file size is more than 30 MB and the file type is .exp, all the Instrumented Functions are considered.
+In that case, you can skip the next step. - 4.
+Select the Instrumented Functions whose data you want to import, and then select Next.
+A list of SIL Analyses in the APM system appears. - 5.
+If you want to include the selected Instrumented Functions in an existing analysis, select the analysis from the list, and then select Finish.
+Or, if you want to create a new SIL Analysis to include the selected Instrumented Functions: - a) Select Create New Analysis.A blank datasheet for an SIL Analysis appears. - b) As needed, enter values in the available fields, and then select Finish.

-The selected Instrumented Functions are appended to the selected SIL Analysis.
+The selected Instrumented Functions are linked to the SIL Analysis.